 5. Improves Employee Satisfaction and Performance

 No matter how qualified your employees are, they will not perform at their best unless satisfied professionally.
 The work environment is key here.
 Being able to trust the company they work for and connecting with the core values.
 Inclusion and equality are particularly important.
-No matter what role your employees work in or what beliefs, interests, and social background they have, they need to feel like they matter in the bigger picture in your company.
+No matter what role your employees work in or what beliefs, interests, and social backgrounds they have, they need to feel like they matter in the bigger picture of your company.

 6. Increases Employee Retention

 Increasing employee retention is a result of improving employee satisfaction and performance through a diverse workforce.
 When teams are happy and love the place they work, they will be less likely to leave.
 Retaining employees is a great sign that your teams are thriving.

 Diversifying your team can boost profits which is great for businesses.
 Companies that have a more diverse workforce have a direct correlation with top financial performers according to Mckinsey & Company.
 The study examined 180 companies across multiple companies.